Nothing Personal (Agents of S.H.I.E.L.D.)

-"Nothing Personal" is the twentieth episode of the first season of the American television series Agents of S.H.I.E.L.D., based on the Marvel Comics organization S.H.I.E.L.D.
-(Strategic Homeland Intervention, Enforcement and Logistics Division), revolving around the character of Phil Coulson and his team of S.H.I.E.L.D. agents as they learn of a traitor in their team.
-It is set in the Marvel Cinematic Universe (MCU), sharing continuity with the films of the franchise.
+"Nothing Personal" is the twentieth episode of the first season of the American television series Agents of S.H.I.E.L.D.
+Based on the Marvel Comics organization S.H.I.E.L.D., it follows Phil Coulson and his team of S.H.I.E.L.D. agents as they learn of a traitor in their team.
+It is set in the Marvel Cinematic Universe (MCU) and acknowledges the franchise's films.
 The episode was written by Paul Zbyszewski and DJ Doyle, and directed by Billy Gierhart.

 Clark Gregg reprises his role as Coulson from the film series, and is joined by series regulars Ming-Na Wen, Brett Dalton, Chloe Bennet, Iain De Caestecker, and Elizabeth Henstridge.
 Special guest star Cobie Smulders returns as Maria Hill, also reprising her role from the film series.

 "Nothing Personal" originally aired on ABC on April 29, 2014, and according to Nielsen Media Research, was watched by 5.95 million viewers.

 Plot

 Maria Hill leaves a debrief with Congress regarding S.H.I.E.L.D., speaking with Pepper Potts about the day's events and the obvious tails following her.
 The tails are suddenly incapacitated, and Hill finds herself facing Melinda May in an alleyway.
 May asks Hill to help Phil Coulson, expressing her concerns that Coulson may be compromised and Hydra leader Alexander Pierce may have been behind his neural "reprogramming" in the T.A.H.I.T.I. program.
 May asks to speak with Director Nick Fury and Hill insists he is dead, which May does not believe.

 In the Providence bunker, the agents are watching footage that demonstrates that May has left the team, and that Grant Ward and Skye left together, hand-in-hand, on the Bus.
 Agent Eric Koenig is nowhere to be found.
-Confused by the events, the team disperses to make dinner, when Leo Fitz discovers a hidden message from Skye that says "Ward is Hydra."
+Confused by the events, the team disperses to make dinner, when Leo Fitz discovers a hidden message from Skye that says "Ward is Hydra".
 At the same time, Jemma Simmons finds Koenig's body.
 Realizing that Skye has uncovered Ward's duplicity, the team, after overcoming their shock, decide to pursue Ward to rescue Skye.
 As they prepare to leave, US Special forces led by Colonel Glenn Talbot swarm the Providence bunker - Agent Hill has led them to Coulson's location.

 Talbot threatens prison for Coulson's team, but Coulson informs Hill of Ward's betrayal.
 She and Coulson incapacitate the Special Forces, and the team heads out to intercept Skye and Ward.
 Skye, in the meantime, has led Ward to the diner where she first met Mike Peterson / Deathlok and is delaying the decryption of her hard drive.
 While stalling, she alerts the Police to their whereabouts, and the police attempt to apprehend the two S.H.I.E.L.D. agents.
 Ward overpowers them, but Skye attempts to flee in a Police vehicle.
 However, she is stopped by Deathlok, who takes her back to the Bus.